nirelm/cs533-f25/assignments/assignment-1.md

 The HTML and JavaScript workshops are pretty easy, so you should have no problems.
 For learning Node, you'll probably need to read the [Node.js documentation](https://nodejs.org/api/).
 Ask the on the discussion forum if you get stuck.

+### Youtube video

+* Record your screen of you 1) viewing the files, and 2) executing each of the three commands to show completion.
+I am issuing grades based on what your video shows; if you don't show/demonstrate something in your video, I'm not grading it.
+* Upload that video to Youtube (see [week 1 slides](https://docs.google.com/presentation/d/1zX3S6VLJPYU5Em_nvbPye7Lk5ueKZQTzio8tOYtxVR4/edit?usp=sharing))

 ### Submission

+#### Prepare Report Using Markdown.
 * Create a README.md that contains:
   * A description of the assignment, directories, files, etc.
   * Three screen shots, one each showing completion of learnyouhtml, javascripting, and learnyounode.
   * A link to a Youtube video showing you list the files in the directory and showing the end screen for each workshop.

 Again, look at [Garg/1](Garg/1) for a template.

+#### Github submission

 To upload to GitHub, do: